lucas-maijers/scrum-planner/README.md

 Benjamin luiken

 Features
-Will do
+Will do:
-Wont do
+Wont do:
-Might do
+Might do:

 Communication
 when do we meet/how do we update each other